 The principles of Respect for Self, Respect for Others and Personal Responsibility underpin our ethos and there is a strong sense of community.
 At every stage of her school career, each pupil has a Form Tutor, Shadow Form Tutor and Head of Year, all of whom have a key role in monitoring and supporting her in every respect.
 In addition, each Form has designated Sixth Form Peer Supporters and the School Nurse provides invaluable pastoral support, as well as addressing medical issues and participating in the Personal, Social, Health and Citizenship Education (PSHCE) programme.
 We also have a School Counsellor whom girls can arrange to see through the School Nurse.

 Form Tutors, assisted by a Shadow Form Tutor, see all members of their Form on a daily basis and write individual reports for parents each year.
-They also organise Form activities and contribute to the teaching of the PSHCE programme.
-Form Tutors are present at all Parents’ Evenings and should be the first point of contact for any academic or social concerns.
+They organise Form activities, are present at all Parents’ Evenings and should be the first point of contact for any academic or social concerns.
 Heads of Year support the Form Tutors and monitor progress across the Year groups.
 The Deputy Head has the oversight of pastoral care across the School.

 Latest Senior School News

 A visit by the Mayor of Greater Manchester, Mr Andy Burnham, to Withington on Thursday 28th March, g…

 Photo credit: Brian Aldrich Congratulations to Year 10 pupil Freya who now has a Royal appointmen…

 Four Year 8 pupils have won through to the final of the CyberFirst Girls Competition, a competition …